-Potassium chloride 10 mmol in 10mL ampoules - See Appendix TWO for areas which may stock potassium chloride ampoules within their met trolley/bag.
+Potassium chloride 10 mmol in 10mL ampoules - Intensive Care Unit only.
+See Appendix ONE for areas which may stock potassium chloride ampoules in their MET trolley/bag.

 Potassium chloride premixed bags - multiple premixed bags as described above.

 Potassium acetate bags - prepared by Pharmacy only.